daytonaio/content/articles/20240819_dev_con_vs_traditional_dev.md

 #### 2. **Potential Performance Issues**

-Containers run on a virtualized environment, which can introduce performance overhead compared to running applications directly on the host machine.
+Containers run in a virtualized environment, which can introduce performance overhead compared to running applications directly on the host machine.
 Although the overhead is generally minimal, it can become noticeable in resource-intensive applications.
 Developers working on high-performance tasks may experience slower build times or reduced application performance within a container.

 ### Pros of Traditional Development Environments